-- 1.7.1 General responsibilities of emergency service organisations and functional areas are set out in the NSW State EMPLAN and NSW State Flood Sub Plan. - 1.7.2 Specific roles and responsibilities for agencies, functional areas and organisations in relation to flooding within Murrumbidgee Council are detailed within this plan, Appendix B and Appendix C. - 1.7.3 Any agency with agreed responsibilities in this plan that are temporarily unable, or no longer able to fulfil their responsibilities in response operations must as soon as possible notify: - a.
+- 1.7.1 General responsibilities of emergency service organisations and Functional Areas are set out in the NSW State EMPLAN and NSW State Flood Sub Plan. - 1.7.2 Specific roles and responsibilities for agencies, Functional Areas and organisations in relation to flooding within Bogan Shire are detailed within this plan, Appendix B and Appendix C. - 1.7.3 Any agency with agreed responsibilities in this plan which are temporarily unable or no longer able to fulfil their responsibilities in response operations must, as soon as possible, notify: - a.
 The NSW SES Incident Controller (for local or zone level responsibilities during response operations). - b.
-The NSW SES Zone Duty Commander (for regional level responsibilities outside of response operations).
+The NSW SES Zone Duty Commander and/or the NSW SES Western Zone Office (for regional level responsibilities outside of response operations).